 Chefs typically serve seafood, Cuban, and Italian fare.
-All meals, snacks, and drinks – included alcoholic beverages – are included in your trip.
+All meals, snacks, and drinks (including alcoholic beverages) are included in your trip.

 The Blackbeard Sea Explorer takes divers throughout the Bahamas to sites like Exuma Cays, Eleutherea, and the swimming pig beach.
-This is a great option for budget divers who want to experience life aboard a 20-meter long sailing vessel built in 1984 and renovated in 2016.
+This 1984 built vessel is a great option for budget divers who want to experience Bahamian life at sea.

 Food tends to be served as typical American Fare with dishes like baked chicken, lasagna and meatballs, and grilled barbecue.
 Snacks and water are also included with your trip.